 Jesus also came to take down the walls that separate us from one another.
 Jesus prayed for the church in John 17 that we would become one with each other just as He and the Father are one.

 Most people hide.
 Fear rules them and keeps them isolated from others.
 The only way to overcome this ingrained fear of close relationships is to open up and fully accept the love the Father has for you.
 God created us to be nurtured from childhood in an atmosphere of unconditional love create by two loving parents who walk closely with the Father.
 The parents receive the love that the Father has for them, the parents love each other, and the then the parents model this unconditional, self-sacrificial love to their children.
 That’s the way God intended for us to grow.
-Sin ruined God’s plan and stunted our growth, keeping parents from the unconditional love that should be demonstrated to their children.
-As a result, our homes are broken and fear filled.
+Sin ruined God’s plan and stunted our growth.
+And our homes are broken and fear filled.

 If you know that you’re freely loved and freely forgiven by the Father, there is no reason to hide.
 There is no fear in love.
 If you still hide from others, the reality of the love that the Father has for you has not yet penetrated your spirit and my mind.
 When being loved unconditionally by the Father becomes a settled fact within you, fear loses its grip and you are free to come out of hiding.

 Knowing you’re loved by the Father creates an atmosphere in your life of openness, honesty, and realness.
 Hiding ceases.
 Exposure to others is no longer scary.
 You’ve found the safe place called love.
 That safe place enables closeness with God and closeness with others.